-Dr. David Shafer is the director of the LM Office of Site Operations (OSO), which is responsible for long-term surveillance and maintenance at nearly 100 sites in the United States and the territory of Puerto Rico, as well as LM’s participation in multi-agency work on addressing Defense-Related Uranium Mines.
-He works out of the LM Westminster, Colorado, Office.
+Dr. David Shafer is the Deputy Director of LM for Site Operations and oversees teams responsible for long-term surveillance and maintenance at 100 sites in the United States and the territory of Puerto Rico.
+LM Site Operations is conducting transition activities at sites that will eventually become the responsibility of LM to manage, including as many as 10 in the next three years.
+He also leads LM’s participation in multi-agency work on addressing Defense-Related Uranium Mines and coordinates LM’s international activities.
+He works out of the LM Westminster, Colorado, office.

-Other work experience includes a previous stint with DOE from 1989 to 1998 in the former Office of Environmental Restoration, Southwest Area Programs of Environmental Management; and two years as the vadose zone program manager at the Hanford Site in in the state Washington.
-He was on the faculty of Colgate University (1984 and 1985), and was a seasonal ranger for the U.S. National Park Service from 1981 to 1988.
+His work experience includes a previous stint with DOE from 1989 to 1998 in the former Office of Environmental Restoration, Southwest Area Programs of Environmental Management, and two years as the vadose zone program manager at the Hanford Site in Washington state.
+He was on the faculty of Colgate University (1984 and 1985) and was a seasonal ranger for the U.S. National Park Service from 1981 to 1988.
 He earned his doctorate degree in geosciences and quaternary sciences at the University of Arizona in 1989.